 Updated by Steward Team

-We appreciate that Steward's framework may be unfamiliar to many, so to ensure we continue to align with the regulations around this type of commercial lending, we’ve prepared a simple list of DO’s & DON'Ts.
+We appreciate that Steward's framework may be unfamiliar to many, so to ensure we continue to align with regulations around this type of private commercial lending, we’ve prepared a simple list of DO’s & DON'Ts.

 Don’t use the words invest, investor, or investment.
 This is not an investment.

-Say this is an opportunity to participate in a loan.
+Refer to your campaign as an opportunity to participate in a loan.

 Don’t use the terms annualized return or ROI (return on investment).
 Any loan repayment is just that—not a dividend.

 Don’t say donate or refer to this as a donation.